Arthurzyang/Arthurzyang/README.md

 <p align="center"><img src="https://github.com/Arthurzyang/Arthurzyang/blob/main/preview.gif"alt="Centered Image" /></p>
 <p>
 Hi there!
 I’m a software engineer, robotics learner and indie game developer based in England and China, sometimes Japan.
-Since my high school, I've lived in England for over nine years, spending time in York, Lancaster, London, and Bristol.
-(Which means I've had my fair share of dishwater :D).
+Since my high school, I've lived in England for over nine years, which means I've had my fair share of dishwater :D

-I’m passionate about software dev driven by Japanese pop culture, especially the projects about Seichi Junrei travels.
+I’m passionate about software dev driven by Japanese pop culture, like anime, manga and video games, especially the projects about [Seichi Junrei](https://en.wikipedia.org/wiki/Seichi_junrei) travels.
 Please feel free to reach out if you have any interesting ideas or questions about Seichi Junrei activities.

 I sometimes share my Seichi Junrei trips on Chinese social media.
-Well, I'm sorry, actuallly I'm too lazy to do so (since I don't have too much time to create videos).
+Well, sorry, actuallly I'm too lazy to do so (since I don't have too much time to create videos).
 You may find it through my [Bilibili Channel](https://space.bilibili.com/94380) if I make any updates.

 ## Skills
 ### Coding Languages